Infrastructure Spending Australia 2020

 The $100 billion allocated in the Federal Budget will also be put towards combating congestion in the most affected areas of the country, with new road and rail projects targeted to support Australia’s future population growth.

-According to the 2019 Australian Infrastructure Audit, this new wave of investment in and reform of Australia’s infrastructure is needed to support our quality of life and economic activity over the next 15 years.
+According to the 2019 Australian Infrastructure Audit, this new wave of investment and reform of Australia’s infrastructure is needed to support our quality of life and economic activity over the next 15 years.

 Infrastructure Australia Chair, Julieanne Alroe, says that the growing demand is putting unprecedented pressure on the infrastructure services that on which Australians rely.